New Poll Reveals Trump and Musk's Popularity, and It Is Not Good News for Them

 By prioritizing connection and authenticity in their messaging, both figures may regain trust and improve their standings in the eyes of the electorate.

-In conclusion, by actively engaging with constituents and demonstrating a willingness to evolve, both Trump and Musk can work towards improving their public images and restoring confidence among their supporters.
+Engaging actively with constituents and showing a willingness to evolve may be crucial steps for both Trump and Musk.
+By addressing the concerns reflected in the latest polls, they have the opportunity to work towards improving their public images and restoring confidence among their supporters.